thewtex/thesis/introduction/background_and_significance.rst

 5 symptomatic and 5 asymptomatic patients: principal shear stress was higher in symptomatic plaques than in asymptomatic plaques [Trivedi2007]_.
-Ohayon et al. used a FEA model generated from IVUS images taken during a coronary angioplasty procedure to generate a FEA model [Ohayon2001]_.
+Ohayon et al. used a FEA model generated from IVUS images taken during a coronary angioplasty procedure [Ohayon2001]_.
 Morphology from an unloaded vessel state was obtained by injecting ATP, which caused a brief atrioventricular block.
-Locations of peak circumferential tensile stress were compared to location of plaque rupture cause by the angioplasty, and they were found to correspond.
+Locations of peak circumferential tensile stress were compared to locations of plaque rupture cause by the angioplasty, and they were found to correspond.
 In another case study, high shear stress was associated with the rupture and ulceration of a carotid artery plaque on an individual that had received serial MRI imaging.
 Computational fluid dynamics base on MRI structure and composition identified the location of high shear stress with the location of the ulcer [Groen2008]_.
-Ulceration has observed to be more common proximal to stenosis and more common for fatty plaques [Saba2007]_.
+Ulceration has been observed to be more common proximal to stenosis and more common for fatty plaques [Saba2007]_.

 Inflammation may be part of a positive feedback process where mechanical tearing